apollographql/apollo-server/docs/source/testing/mocking.md

 });
 ```

-Running the above example, with the `mockEntireSchema` option set to false, `Query.resolved` will now return the string "Resolved".
+Running the above example, with the `mockEntireSchema` option set to false, `resolved` will now return the string `Resolved`.

 ## Mocking a schema using introspection